reyrove/fortran/basic examples/Thomas Algorithm for Tridiagonal Systems of Equations/README.md

 print *, x
 ```

-After solving the system, the program prints the solution vector `x`, which contains the values of the unknowns in the system.
+The program prints the solution vector `x`, which contains the values of the unknowns.

 ## Example